Portuguese Orchestra Cascais Oeiras

 N.Lalov’s organizational skills and enthusiasm have enabled him to create a number of orchestras and ensembles in Bulgaria and Portugal, where he moved with his family in 1989, at the age of 29.
 The Orchestra of Music Teachers (1987-88) in Sofia, the Ensemble Concertino (1992), the Youth Orchestra of the City of Évora (1992) and finally the Chamber Orchestra of Cascais and Oeiras (1996) are the products of his effort to create a cultural infrastructure in both countries.
 He participated in the creation of the first professional school of music in Portugal, and with the Cascais Chamber Orchestra performed at the General Assembly of European Festivals (Estoril 1998).
 He also represented Portugal at EXPO 2000 - Hannover with the Youth Orchestra of the City of Évora.
 The Chamber Orchestra of Cascais and Oeiras, under his direction soon became a project of great cultural impact.
 Concerts in Portugal, Spain, Belgium, Bulgaria and participation in national and international festivals, are proof of the high standard of the orchestra.In 2015 Lalov was invited as a guest conductor of the American National Festival in Chestertown (USA)

 N.Lalov is a true ambassador of music and culture, and the musical exchange between different European cultures occupies a prominent place in his work.
 The desire to present unknown works and composers and to promote a cultural dialogue between countries has led him to bring new works to Portugal and to introduce music from Bulgaria and Portugal across the globe.
 He organized the first Cultural Week of Portugal in Sofia in 1994, promoting visits by artists from both countries and exchanges between schools of music in Sofia and Évora (Portugal).
 As a violinist, N.Lalov has recorded for the Bulgarian National Radio and the Portuguese National Radio.
-He has played in many European countries and has conducted orchestras such as the New Portuguese Philharmonic Orchestra, The Portuguese Regional Orchestra of Algrave, the Bulgarian National Academy Orchestra, the Roma Symphony Orchestra, San Remo Philharmony, the Greek State Orchestra of Salonika , the Regional Orchestra of Bari, the National Orchestra of Monterrey ( Mexico), the Nacional Orchestra of Brazil, The National Orchestra of Kharkov (Ukraine), Wuhan Philharmony Orchestra (China), Voivodina Symphony Orchestra (Serbia), Opole Symphony Orchestra (Poland),Volgtland Symphony Orchestra (Germany), he London Chamber Orchestra, the New Mexico Symphony Orchestra (USA), the Ensemble of Contemporary Music (Germany), the Chamber Orchestra of Florence among others.
+He has played in many European countries and has conducted orchestras such as the New Portuguese Philharmonic Orchestra, The Portuguese Regional Orchestra of Algrave, The Bulgarian National Radio Orchestra, the Bulgarian National Academy Orchestra, the Roma Symphony Orchestra, San Remo Philharmony, the Greek State Orchestra of Salonika , the Regional Orchestra of Bari, the National Orchestra of Monterrey ( Mexico), the Nacional Orchestra of Brazil, The National Orchestra of Kharkov (Ukraine), Wuhan Philharmony Orchestra (China), Voivodina Symphony Orchestra (Serbia), Opole Symphony Orchestra (Poland),Volgtland Symphony Orchestra (Germany), he London Chamber Orchestra, the New Mexico Symphony Orchestra (USA), the Ensemble of Contemporary Music (Germany), the Chamber Orchestra of Florence among others.

 N.Lalov continues to work with young musicians and is regularly invited to conduct master classes of chamber music and violin.
 He is a great supporter of young artists at the beginning of their artistic career and his students have included winners of prestigious competitions.
 He is a jury member of national competitions in Portugal and Bulgaria and the author, together with his wife, of the first children's opera composed in Portugal, "Magic Dream".